kevinpollet/maven-github-plugin/Readme.md

  1. Fork this project
  2. Add the progress label to the issue you want to solve (add a comments to say that you work on it)
  3. Create a topic branch for this issue
- 4. When you have finish your work, open a pull request (use issue title for pull request title)
+ 4. When you have finish your work, open a pull request (use the issue title for the pull request title)

 Licence
 -------